Thecarlosmff/Scripts/Find Text/README.md

     * This will use the default setting and apply them to the image in question.
 9. Another example:
     * **py PyRun.py PyFunction.ImageToText.remove_bg image23.png 0 5 130 20 70 255 clean/**
     * This command will look for colors that the Hue is above 0 and below 20, the saturation is between 5 and 70.
-While the color is between 130 and 255, for last will the new image on a subdirectory called clean.
+While the color is between 130 and 255, for last will save the new image on a subdirectory called clean.
     * type **py PyRun.py PyFunction.ImageToText.remove_bg -usage** to check what is what.
     * [HSV - Image](https://upload.wikimedia.org/wikipedia/commons/thumb/3/33/HSV_color_solid_cylinder_saturation_gray.png/1280px-HSV_color_solid_cylinder_saturation_gray.png), use the -usage to see limits
 10. For batch background remover: